schemdraw can be installed from pip using

 import schemdraw import schemdraw.elements as elm

-The += operator can also be used as shorthand notation to add elements to the drawing.
+The += operator may be used as shorthand notation to add elements to the drawing.
 This code is equivalent to the above:

-Element properties can be set using a chained method interface (new in version 0.9), for example:
+Element placement and other properties and are set using a chained method interface, for example:

 Methods up, down, left, right specify the drawing direction, and label adds text to the element.
 If not specified, elements reuse the same direction from the previous element, and begin where the previous element ended.